fuyans/fsetoolsGUI-doc/source/index.rst

 Introduction
 ============

 FSETools compiles several Fire Safety Engineering tools.
-Mostly based on contemporary guidance documents (e.g. ADB / BS 9999 / BS 7974).
+Mostly of these tools are based on relevant contemporary guidance documents (e.g. ADB /
+BS 9999 / BS 7974).
 Users are expected to have a thorough understanding of the methodologies behind these tools.

 Main Window Layout